SiyabongaBayanda/HR-ANAYLYTICS-DASHBOARD/README.md

 - Employees with salary slab up to 5K have higher attrition

 ## 💡 Recommendations

-- Investigate Research & Development department due to high attrition
+- Prioritize the Research & Development department for deeper retention analysis due to its significant contribution to overall employee attrition.
-- Review workload and overtime requirements
-- Improve career-development opportunities for all departments.
-- Monitor employee satisfaction regularly.
+- Analyze overtime, workload, and work-life balance indicators to determine whether working conditions are associated with higher employee turnover.
+- Strengthen career-development opportunities, internal mobility, and promotion pathways for employees in high-attrition roles.
+- Review compensation levels for lower-salary employees and assess whether pay competitiveness is associated with higher attrition.
+- Implement regular employee satisfaction surveys and use the results to identify teams or employee segments requiring targeted retention initiatives.